smuellerDD/leancrypto/README.md

   will fail with `ENOMEM` as an appropriate implementation of `free` and `posix_memalign` is not available in `internal/api/ext_headers.h`.
 If you want heap support, feel free to provide patches for these functions.

+* The API specified by the header files installed as part of the `meson install -C build` command for the user space library is applicable to the EFI environment as well.

 ## Library Build for Windows